Interview Prep · by talent · Bicultural Studies

 - Subtext:

-- Tests independent reading habits — interview may switch between English and Mandarin.
+- Tests independent reading habits — the interview may switch between English and Mandarin.

 - Approach:

-- Name the book + the author + one specific element you can discuss.
+- Name the book and author, then one specific element you can discuss.

 - Template